hyper-expanse/semantic-delivery-gitlab/README.md

 Well, `semantic-release-gitlab` streamlines all those steps into a single command line tool.

-Since `semantic-release-gitlab` is a command line tool, you can call `semantic-release-gitlab` yourself whenever you want, or you can setup your project to automatically call `semantic-release-gitlab` after every commit to your repository, or on a regular schedule.
+Since `semantic-release-gitlab` is a command line tool, you can call `semantic-release-gitlab` yourself whenever you want, or you can setup your project to automatically call `semantic-release-gitlab` after every commit to your repository, or set it up to run on a regular schedule.

 This idea, however, is not new. `semantic-release-gitlab` was heavily inspired by the work of [semantic-release](https://www.npmjs.com/package/semantic-release).